Jamaica College: The Chapel

 The chapel was built in 1924.
 Its walls are constructed of reinforced concrete and concrete breather block.
 Along the north and south elevations a stepped roof creates a clerestory level for ventilation and diffused lighting.
 The east and west windows of the building are of stained glass.
-The west window is said to be a replica of St.Dunstan's window at Canterbury Cathedral in England.
-There is a war memorial which commemorates the memory of the 17 Jamaica College Old Boys who sacrificed their lives during the 1st World War.
+The west window is said to be a replica of St Dunstan's window at Canterbury Cathedral in England.
+There is a war memorial which commemorates the memory of the 17 Jamaica College Old Boys who sacrificed their lives during the First World War.

 Karl Hendrickson Auditorium

 Since 2006, the Jamaica College Trust has embarked on a 5-year school improvement and renovation programme.
 One of the projects included the construction of a multi-purpose auditorium.
 Named after Hon.
 Dr. Karl Hendrickson, a Jamaica College alumnus who contributed heavily to the construction project, the new Christian auditorium is poised to host the school's formal events, including graduations, prize giving ceremonies, morning devotions, general assembly and theater and music productions.
 Jamaica College will now be able to comfortably host various indoor sporting events such as basketball, volleyball, badminton and table tennis in the 11,000 sqft structure.
 The auditorium was opened on 22 November 2010.

 The Phillip Gore Building

 During the summer of 2011, four classrooms were refurbished and a fifth constructed on the Jamaica College campus.
 Because of the contributions of Phillip Gore to the construction of the classrooms, the building has been officially named "The Phillip Gore Building".
 The building was dedicated to the school on 30 September 2011.

 The Frank Hall Gym

-A naturally lit and spacious gymnasium for the athletes of the Jamaica College was renovated and dedicated in 2013 in and named in honor of Olympian Frank Hall, Class of ‘53.
+A naturally lit and spacious gymnasium for the athletes of the Jamaica College was renovated and dedicated in 2013 in and named in honor of Olympian Frank Hall, who graduated in 1953.
 The gym was fully stocked with a plethora of world class equipment all donated by the Jamaica College Old Boys of New York.
 While the Frank Hall Gym will primarily support the students who compete and represent Jamaica College in various sporting disciplines, the gym is open to the entire school population and serve as a platform to reinforce the importance of staying active and to establish a fitness routine.